Fractionation Research Inc.: Organization

 Each member company is entitled to put one representative on the board of directors.
 The Board then elects an executive committee that directs the detailed business through the President and the Secretary of the company.
 The president is elected by the board of directors.

 A Technical Advisory Committee, which also has one representative from each member company, oversees the research program.
 This committee elects a chairman and a smaller Technical Committee.
-The Technical Committee works with the FRI Technical Director (a full-time employee of FRI) to execute the research projects performed by the staff.
-Full-time staff currently includes eight technicians and six chemical engineers.
+The Technical Committee works with the FRI Technical Director (a full-time employee of FRI) to execute the research projects performed by the technical staff.
+Full-time staff currently includes eight technicians and four chemical engineers.
+A team environment is fostered through good communication and a collaborative approach to the planning and execution of projects.
+FRI uses continuing education and training to constantly push staff members to expand their knowledge.

+Members

+FRI’s testing program is specified by the members and executed by FRI.
+Each Member company has one vote in the process to guide the research program.
+The research program contains a mix of basic distillation research and testing of proprietary devices.
+The purpose of FRI is to execute member-driven, well-planned experimental programs to collect large scale mass transfer hardware performance data with industrially representative chemical systems, and to report such data to its members clearly, in useful formats, and in a timely manner.